Meta-Evidence and Preliminary Injunctions

 Date Written: March 20, 2019

 The decision to issue a preliminary injunction is enormously consequential; it has been likened to “judgment and execution before trial.”
-Yet, courts regularly say that our primary tool for promoting truthseeking at trial—the Federal Rules of Evidence—does not apply at preliminary injunction hearings.
+Yet, courts regularly say that our primary tool for promoting truth seeking at trial—the Federal Rules of Evidence—does not apply at preliminary injunction hearings.
 Judges frequently consider inadmissible evidence to make what may be the most important ruling in the case.
-This Article is the first to critically examine this widespread evidentiary practice.
+This Article critically examines this widespread evidentiary practice.

 In critiquing courts’ justifications for abandoning the Rules in the preliminary injunction context, the Article introduces a new concept: “meta-evidence.”
 Meta-evidence is evidence of what evidence will be presented at trial.
 I demonstrate that much evidence introduced at the preliminary injunction stage is, in fact, meta-evidence.
 And I show why meta-evidence that initially appears inadmissible under the Rules is often, in fact, admissible.
-Applying the Rules, then, would not exclude nearly as much evidence as courts may have assumed.
+Applying the Rules at the preliminary injunction stage, then, would not exclude nearly as much evidence as courts may have assumed.